Lower School Art Courses

-In the Lower School art room, all students can be successful.
-Lower School Art develops basic art skills, concepts, language, and attitude while letting the children’s imagination and individual interests fuel the content of their work.
+Lower School Art develops basic art skills, concepts, language, and techniques allowing for creativity and imagination to develop in the content of their work.
 By providing an environment for freedom of expression, confidence increases as does a familiarity with a range of art tools and materials.
-Lessons are open-ended, reinforcing that there is no right or wrong way to draw or paint, allowing for creative problem-solving to occur.
+Projects include working with several types of drawing materials and paint, fibers, clay, collage materials, sculptures, and papier mache.
+Students are able to express themselves through their art as well as being able to have a chance for creative problem-solving to occur.
 Beyond the process of making, students gain an understanding of art through discussion and analysis of art works across time and cultures and their own creations along with the work of others made in class.

 In Middle School, students continue their focus on imaginative and critical thinking, while further exploring a variety of techniques and media.
 Painting, drawing, printmaking, sculpture and technology-based tools continue to be examined through the lens of contemporary culture and art historical precedents.
 Students undertake projects that require problem solving and divergent creative thinking; they are encouraged to find unique, individual solutions to art assignments.